Aging & Health A to Z

 - High cholesterol

-- Sores on your legs or feet that are slow to heal
+- Sores on your legs or feet that won't heal

 Sometimes, a blood clot lodges in an artery and blocks blood flow, causing tissue damage.
 If you have peripheral artery disease and experience sudden, intense leg pain, seek medical attention or call 911 immediately.